seatgeek/backstage-plugins/plugins/gitlab-catalog-backend/README.md

 ## Installation

-Install the `@seatgeek/backstage-plugin-gitlab-catalog-backend` package in your backend package:
+Install the `@seatgeek/backstage-plugin-gitlab-catalog-backend` package in your backend package using the [new backend](https://backstage.io/docs/plugins/new-backend-system/):

 ```shell
 # From your Backstage root directory